-In late December 2022, the United States District Court for the District of Delaware issued an opinion affirming the Mallinckrodt bankruptcy court's November 2021 decision that the debtor could discharge certain post-petition, post-confirmation royalty obligations for the sale of Acthar Gel.
-The District Court's affirmation serves as a reminder to holders of intellectual property that a debtor's "fresh start" under the Bankruptcy Code could trump royalty obligations that are found to be contingent claims arising as of the time of the transaction.
-Parties should heed the District Court's warning, and give careful consideration to craft corporate transactions to protect their rights to future payments.
+In late December, the U.S. District Court for the District of Delaware issued an opinion in In re: Mallinckrodt PLC affirming the Mallinckrodt[1] bankruptcy court's November 2021 decision that the debtor could discharge certain post-petition, post-confirmation royalty obligations for the sale of the company's Acthar gel.

+The district court's affirmation serves as a reminder to holders of intellectual property that a debtor's fresh start under the U.S. Bankruptcy Code could trump royalty obligations that are found to be contingent claims arising as of the time of the transaction.

+Parties should heed the district court's warning and give careful consideration when crafting corporate transactions to protect their rights to future payments.

-As background, in 2001, Mallinckrodt and Sanofi-aventis U.S. LLC ("Sanofi") executed an Asset Purchase Agreement (the "APA") under which Sanofi sold Mallinckrodt certain intellectual property, including trademarks and regulatory rights, relating to Acthar Gel, a therapeutic treatment for inflammatory and autoimmune conditions.
-As a component of the purchase price, Mallinckrodt agreed to pay Sanofi annual royalties equal to 1% of all Mallinckodt's net sales of Acthar Gel that exceeded \$10,000,000 per year.
+As background, in 2001, Mallinckrodt and Sanofi-Aventis U.S. LLC executed an asset purchase agreement under which Sanofi sold Mallinckrodt certain intellectual property, including trademarks and regulatory rights, relating to Acthar gel, a therapeutic treatment for inflammatory and autoimmune conditions.

+As a component of the purchase price, Mallinckrodt agreed to pay Sanofi annual royalties equal to 1% of all Mallinckrodt's net sales of Acthar gel that exceeded \$10 million per year.